Assassination of Robert F. Kennedy: Background

 Robert F. Kennedy was born in Brookline, Massachusetts, in 1925.
 In 1948, he visited Palestine and wrote six dispatches for The Boston Post.
 He dismissed the possibility of the Jewish state becoming communist as "fantastically absurd", and called it the "only stabilizing factor remaining in the near and middle East".
-In 1960, John F. Kennedy, Robert's elder brother, was elected the president of the United States and appointed Robert as the attorney general.
+In 1960, John F. Kennedy, Robert's elder brother, was elected the president of the United States and appointed Robert as U.S. attorney general.
 During his tenure, Robert served as John's close advisor and was associated with various decisions during the Kennedy administration.
 According to author Matthew A. Hayes, during the Cuban Missile Crisis, Robert acted as a "de-facto Chief of Staff, Presidential Agent and Intermediary for his brother" and was an "indispensable partner" in its successful resolution.
-In November 1963, President Kennedy was assassinated in Dallas, Texas, and Robert was deeply affected by it.
+In November 1963, President Kennedy was assassinated, and Robert was deeply affected by it.
 Vice President Lyndon B. Johnson assumed the presidency and retained almost all prominent Kennedy advisors, including Robert as attorney general.
-Despite his political differences with Johnson, Robert Kennedy remained in the cabinet.

 In 1964, polls showed that various Democrats wanted Kennedy to be Johnson's running mate in that year's presidential election.
 Kennedy instead organized his senatorial campaign in New York, challenging Kenneth Keating, an incumbent Republican senator.
-During a campaign speech, Kennedy declared his support for Israel, stating that in the event of an attack, "we will stand by Israel and come to her assistance".
+During a campaign speech, Kennedy declared his support for Israel, stating that in the event of an attack, "we will stand by Israel and come to her assistance."
 He won the election; during his congressional career, he supported civil rights and opposed Johnson's policies regarding the Vietnam War.